Stuermer/PyIndexRepo/README.md

 When executed for the first time, the database from the RefractiveIndex [Github Repo](https://github.com/polyanskiy/refractiveindex.info-database) will be downloaded and converted to a python object.
 This process takes a few minutes.
-Consecutive calls will load the database object from a local file (almost immediately).
+Consecutive calls will load the database object from a local file (almost instantaneously).

 Auto-upgrade of the library is supported, but switched off by default.